Chapter 4 Advanced Designs

 What will happen if there are four factors?

-In general, if an experiment consisted of \(n\) factors, we would potentially have \(2^n - 1\) terms in our model.
+In general, if an experiment consisted of \(m\) different factors, we would potentially have \(2^m - 1\) terms in our model.
 Thus with four factors you are looking at \(2^4 - 1 = 16-1=15\) terms in your ANOVA decomposition.
 With five factors, 31 terms.
 This will quickly grow out of control.
+We may run out of Greek letters before long!

 4.1.2 Three-factor ANOVA Example